 Flu symptoms tend to come on quickly.

-Children with the flu may feel too worn out to engage in normal activities.
+Children with the flu may feel too worn out to do their normal activities.

 The viruses that cause colds and flu spread in droplets when someone who is sick coughs or sneezes.
 Children can inhale the germs directly.
 But they can also pick up the virus by touching a surface where droplets have landed.
 Germs then enter a child’s body when she touches her eyes, nose, or mouth.